NLAW: Operation

-The NLAW is a man-portable, soft-launch, and confined-spaces (saltwater countermass) system, allowing the missile to be fired from almost anywhere; the operator can safely fire through any window of a room no bigger than 4 x 2.5 x 2.5 m (high).
+The NLAW is a man-portable, soft-launch, and confined-spaces (saltwater countermass) system, allowing the missile to be fired from almost anywhere; the operator can safely fire through any window at least 1 × 1 m in a room as small as 4 × 2.5 × 2.5 m (high).
 The missile is first shot out of the launcher with a low-powered ignition system, after which its main rocket ignites and propels it to the target.
 Guidance uses a predicted line of sight (PLOS) system.
-For a moving target, the operator maintains tracking for at least 2–3 seconds, the software embedded in the missile's INS system makes a record of operator's aiming movement, and computes the flight path which will intercept the target.
+For a moving target, the operator maintains tracking for at least 2–3 seconds.
+The software embedded in the missile's INS records the operator's aiming movement and extrapolates the flight path needed to intercept the target.
 After launch, the missile flies autonomously along the pre-programmed flight path, controlled by an inertial guidance system.
 The system weighs 12.5 kg, with a rocket weight of 6.5 kg; the mass of the warhead is 1.8 kg.
 It is unnecessary for the operator to consider the target distance (so long as it is within range), or to stay exposed whilst the missile is in the air (fire-and-forget).